Raffy27/MagnetRender/README.md

 Most parameters can be modified on the fly, and the application will update the preview accordingly.
 For constants and strings, see the appropriate files (check `InputForm.svelte` for ranges and individual schemas for previews).

 Live reloading is enabled by default.

+## Releases

+For active releases and pre-compiled binaries, see [Releases](https://github.com/Raffy27/MagnetRender/releases).

 ## License